mcmilk/7-Zip-zstd/README.md

 - included [lzip] decompression support, patch from: https://download.savannah.gnu.org/releases/lzip/7zip/
 - explorer context menu: _"Add to xy.7z"_ will use all parameters of the last "Add to Archive" compression dialog (this includes: method, level, dictionary, blocksize, threads and paramters input box)
 - squashfs files with LZ4 or Zstandard compression can be handled
-- by default, several history settings aren't stored by default, look [here](https://sourceforge.net/p/sevenzip/discussion/45797/thread/dc2ac53d/?limit=25) for some info about that, you can restore 7-Zip original behavior via `tools->options->settings`
+- several history settings aren't stored by default, look [here](https://sourceforge.net/p/sevenzip/discussion/45797/thread/dc2ac53d/?limit=25) for some info about that, you can restore original 7-Zip behavior via `tools->options->settings`

 ```
 7z a archiv.7z -m0=zstd -mx0   Zstandard Fastest Mode, without BCJ preprocessor